We Are Here 24/7! Call Now!

 What can Andres Mejer Law do for me?

 This is a detailed and evolving area of the law.
-Make sure you consult us with a New Jersey immigration attorney before you begin the fiancé visa process.
+Make sure you consult a New Jersey immigration attorney before you begin the fiancé visa process.
 One mistake can cost you months of headaches and jeopardize not only your wedding plans but your fiancé’s ability to get a green card.

 If you are ready to speak to someone today, you can